$\tau$-tilting finite algebras, bricks and $g$-vectors: Introduction

 \section{Introduction}

-Let $A$ be a finite dimensional algebra.
+Let $A$ be a finite dimensional algebra over an arbitrary field $K$.
 The class of support $\tau$-tilting $A$-modules was introduced recently in \cite{adachi_tau-tilting_2014} so as to complete the class of tilting modules from the viewpoint of mutations.
 This class of modules was extensively studied in \cite{angeleri-hugel_silting_2014} for infinitely generated modules.
 The aim of this article is to study algebras which only have finitely many basic support $\tau$-tilting modules up to isomorphism.
 We also give general results on simplicial complexes and $g$-vectors associated with support $\tau$-tilting modules.

-Algebras having finitely many isomorphism classes of basic tilting modules have been successfully investigated, see for example Riedtmann-Schofield \cite{riedtmann_simplicial_1991}, Unger \cite{unger_shellability_1999} and Ingalls-Thomas \cite{ingalls_noncrossing_2009}.
+Algebras having finitely many isomorphism classes of basic tilting modules have been successfully investigated, see for example Riedtmann--Schofield \cite{riedtmann_simplicial_1991}, Unger \cite{unger_shellability_1999} and Ingalls--Thomas \cite{ingalls_noncrossing_2009}.
 In this case, the class of (support) tilting modules enjoys particularly nice combinatorial properties.
 With this motivation, we introduce the following class of algebras which are our main concern in this article.
 Let $A$ be a finite dimensional algebra.
-We remind the reader that an $A$-module $M$ is \emph{$\tau$-rigid} if $\Hom_A(M,\tau M)=0$, where $\tau M$ denotes the Auslander-Reiten translate of $M$; such a $\tau$-rigid $A$-module $M$ is called \emph{$\tau$-tilting} if the number $|M|$ of non-isomorphic indecomposable direct summands of $M$ coincides with the number of isomorphism classes of simple $A$-modules.
+We remind the reader that an $A$-module $M$ is \emph{$\tau$-rigid} if $\Hom_A(M,\tau M)=0$, where $\tau M$ denotes the Auslander--Reiten translate of $M$; such a $\tau$-rigid $A$-module $M$ is called \emph{$\tau$-tilting} if the number $|M|$ of non-isomorphic indecomposable direct summands of $M$ coincides with the number of isomorphism classes of simple $A$-modules.
+A \emph{support $\tau$-tilting $A$-module} is a $\tau$-tilting $(A/\langle e\rangle)$-module for some idempotent $e\in A$.
+As an immediate consequence of the work of a number of authors \cite{adachi_tau-tilting_2014,koenig_silting_2014,marks_torsion_2015}, isomorphism classes of support $\tau$-tilting $A$-modules are known to be in bijective correspondence with several sets of important objects in representation theory, i.e. certain explicitly described classes of torsion classes, $t$-structures, silting complexes, co-$t$-structures, simple minded collections and wide subcategories, respectively.